Skip to Main Content

 What makes this example so instructive is that the bottle glass is a deep blue color.
 So, of course it would follow that blue glass transmits blue light preferentially, right?

 Wrong!
 It just so happens that the glass was blue, but it was the composition of the glass (and perhaps additives) that allowed the light to penetrate the bottle.
-There are 2 important concepts to take away from this example: Transmitted light does not tend to respond the same way as reflected light and longer wavelengths do not always penetrate materials preferentially, such as illustrated in the example from Fig. 43.
+There are two important concepts to take away from this example: Transmitted light does not tend to respond the same way as reflected light and longer wavelengths do not always penetrate materials preferentially, such as illustrated in the example from Fig. 42.

 Gear face, laser etch – limited to high-angle of incidence, a – No response from the etch with red 660 nm light, b – Significant light scattering from the shorter wavelength blue 470 nm.